William Fleming Hoggan Jarrett: Research

-In 1964, he discovered the retrovirus that causes leukemia and lymphoma in cats.
-During diagnostic pathology work at Garscube, Bill noted a very much higher prevalence of lymphoma in cats than in man.
-When a local veterinary practitioner drew to his attention to a household of cats in which a large number of cases had occurred in a short period of time, Bill considered that the reason might be that the disease was infectious, like the condition in domestic poultry and laboratory mice.
-He set up transmission experiments in cats using material from one of these cases.
+In 1964, Jarrett discovered the retrovirus that causes leukemia and lymphoma in cats.
+During diagnostic pathology work at Garscube, Jarrett noted a very much higher prevalence of lymphoma in cats than in man.
+When a local veterinary practitioner drew to his attention a household of cats in which a large number of cases had occurred, Jarrett considered how the reason might be due to the disease being infectious.

+The case appeared similar to the condition in domestic poultry and laboratory mice.
+Jarrett set up transmission experiments in cats using material from one of these cases.
 In 1963, after an incubation period of over a year, the disease was transmitted and a virus was demonstrated in the resulting tumours.
 This was subsequently shown to be a novel retrovirus, feline leukaemia virus (FeLV).

-The discovery of FeLV immediately provoked great interest in the field of oncology, coming at a time in the early 1960s when viruses were becoming seriously considered as causes of cancer in man.
-It was described as ‘Exhibit A’ in an application to the US Congress by the NCI for substantial funding to set up the Special Virus Cancer Program in 1968, which established an infrastructure for subsequent virus hunting in human cancers.
-Subsequently the most direct impact of FeLV on human medicine was the influence of Bill’s work on his friend Robert Gallo at NCI.
-Gallo was persuaded to explore human T-cell leukaemias for viruses after Bill found that most lymphomas caused by FeLV in cats were of T-lymphocyte origin.
+The discovery of FeLV immediately provoked great interest in the field of oncology, occurring at a time in the early 1960s when viruses were becoming seriously considered as causes of cancer in man.
+The virus was described as 'Exhibit A' in an application to the US Congress by the National Cancer Institute (NCI) for substantial funding to set up the Special Virus Cancer Program in 1968, which established an infrastructure for subsequent virus hunting in human cancers.

+Subsequently the most direct impact of FeLV on human medicine was the influence of Jarrett's work on his friend Robert Gallo at the NCI.
+Gallo was persuaded to explore human T-cell leukaemias for viruses after Jarrett found that most lymphomas caused by FeLV in cats were of T-lymphocyte origin.
 He established a way to grow T-cells in long-term culture from which came his discovery of the first human retrovirus, human T-lymphotropic virus (HTLV-1), and later human immunodeficiency virus (HIV).

-With substantial funding from cancer charities, Bill then recruited a team which investigated the biology of FeLV in depth, together with collaborators throughout the world.
+With substantial funding from cancer charities, Jarrett then recruited a team which investigated the biology of FeLV in depth, which resulted in his work widening to include other collaborators throughout the world.
 The virus was shown to be a common infection of cats, particularly affecting animals kept in groups, in which the virus was transmitted very efficiently.

 Many animals recovered from the infection but some became persistently infected and had a very high risk of developing leukaemia or lymphoma.
 Diagnostic tests were developed which identified infected animals.
 By isolating these cats, spread of the virus could be halted.
-Bill also showed that vaccination was possible and the group collaborated with pharmaceutical companies in the development of a variety of commercial vaccines.
-The application of these methods of control has resulted in FeLV infection now being uncommon in many countries and has made a profound improvement to cat welfare.
+Jarrett also showed that vaccination was possible and the team he had brought together collaborated with pharmaceutical companies in the development of a variety of commercial vaccines.